 Where do the backups go?

-We store copies of the backup on each server, and in a local backup drive within the data center.
-But, we actually have a couple of data centers (one in the Midwest and on one the East Coast) and we back up everything across data centers.
+We store copies of the backup on each server, and we have a couple of data centers (one in the Midwest and on one the East Coast) and we back up everything across data centers.